logcho/algorithms/README.md

 ## **1. HyperLogLog (Big Data)**
 ### **Explanation**
-[Write a clear explanation of the HyperLogLog algorithm here.]
+HyperLogLog is a probabilistic data structure that estimates the cardinality of a set.
+As a probabilistic data structure, HyperLogLog trades perfect accuracy for efficient space utilization.

 ### **Diagram/Architecture**
 ![Insert Diagram/Architecture Here]